 It’s entirely possible for JCI BAS system owners or property managers to upgrade their legacy system to a more updated and non-proprietary one like Tridium or J2 Innovations.

 This migration can produce a far superior system that’s up to date with current technology and is capable of moving forward as technology improves in the future.
 Read on to learn more about the value and benefits you’ll get from upgrading your legacy Johnson Controls BAS system to a more open and modern one.

 For those unfamiliar with J2 Innovations, here's a brief overview:

-What they cannot do is use that open protocol package to develop a competing product like a communications driver that can be installed on a non-JCI branded Tridium JACE.
+They cannot use that open protocol package to create a competing product like a communications driver that can be installed on a non-JCI branded Tridium JACE.
 This is considered a competing product and is not allowed by their open protocol agreement.
 This explains why the protocol is both open AND proprietary.

-However, as indicated above, the Facility Explorer JACE product is available to anyone that wants it and can be used to interface to their N2 bus controllers.
-Additionally, some creative developers have written a competing N2 driver protocol as good as the one available from JCI that was developed without the use of their published protocol and thus not controlled by their agreement of use for that protocol.
-Either way, the legacy JCI controllers can be migrated to an “open” Tridium based network area controller like the JACE.
+However, as indicated above, the Facility Explorer JACE product is available to anyone that wants it and can be used to interface with their N2 bus controllers.
+Additionally, some creative developers have written a competing N2 driver protocol as good as the one available from JCI that was developed without their published protocol and thus not controlled by their agreement of use for that protocol.
+Either way, the legacy JCI controllers can be migrated to an “open” Tridium-based network area controller like the JACE.

 Some JCI Systems That Aren't Worth Migrating to Tridium

-Choosing the Right BAS Contractor to Perform a Legacy Upgrade
+Choosing the Right BMS Contractor to Perform a Legacy Upgrade

-Mid-Atlantic Controls (MACC) has all of the ability to upgrade legacy Johnson BAS systems and more.
-We can help with the modernization of equipment and provide service and maintenance to the system after the upgrade is complete.
-Contact us and we will guide you through the process and help you decide the best migration path for your legacy JCI BAS system.
+Mid-Atlantic Controls (MACC) has all of the ability to upgrade many legacy Johnson BAS systems and more.
+We can help with the modernization of equipment and provide service and maintenance to the system after we complete the upgrade.
+Contact us below, and we will guide you through the process to determine the best migration path for your legacy JCI BAS system.